About Your Surgery

 - Do not eat any solid foods.

 - Make sure to drink plenty of liquids other than water, decaffeinated black coffee, and decaffeinated tea.
 Try to drink at least 1 (8-ounce) glass every hour while you’re awake.

 Do Not Drink

 Any products with any particles of dried food or seasoning

 On the morning before your surgery, mix all 238 grams of MiraLAX with the 64 ounces of clear liquid until the MiraLAX powder dissolves.
 Once the MiraLAX is dissolved, you can put the mixture in the refrigerator, if you prefer.

 The MiraLAX bowel preparation will cause frequent bowel movements, so be sure to be near a bathroom the evening before your surgery.

 At 5:00 pm on the day before your surgery, start drinking the MiraLAX bowel preparation.
 Drink 1 (8-ounce) glass of the mixture every 15 minutes until the container is empty.
 When you’re finished drinking the MiraLAX, drink 4 to 6 glasses of clear liquids.
-You can continue to drink clear liquids until 2 hours before your surgery.
+You can continue to drink clear liquids until midnight the night before your surgery.

 Apply zinc oxide ointment or Desitin® to the skin around your anus after every bowel movement.
 This helps prevent irritation.